ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: block//namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: block
     biomes: [
+        //a list of biomes to check for
-        plains//only spawns in plains
+        plains
     ]
-    invert: false //only in plains
+    //only spawn in plains
+    invert: false
 }
 ```
 </details>